Environment

 *OHSMS: Occupational Health and Safety Management System

-group companies For the purpose of confirming the safety and health management activities of bases, the status of identified risks, and providing various types of guidance, the Environment, Health and Safety Control Center conducts regular safety and health inspections of all bases in Japan and overseas.
-In order to ensure that activities at each site are fully understood, we have initiated a system to collect information on the status of compliance with laws and regulations using the Environment, Health and Safety survey form, which is also effectively utilized for safety and health patrols.
+group companies For the purpose of confirming the safety and health management activities of bases and the status of identified risks, as well as providing various types of guidance, the Environment, Health and Safety Control Center conducts regular safety and health inspections at all domestic and overseas bases.
+In relation to this, in order to grasp the activities at each site without omission, we have set up a system to collect necessary information at each site side by side by using the Environment, Health and Safety survey form.
+This Environment, Health and Safety survey form has been made more effective by updating the questions every year, and is also effectively used for health and safety patrols.
+We have been trying to prevent recurrence and similar accidents by sharing accident cases.
+In recent years, the number of accidents has been decreasing significantly due in part to the effects of the essential safety application, and we are also making efforts to share information on near-misses.

 Various initiatives to strengthen disaster prevention and countermeasures